 Mission Statement:

-To provide a global platform where diverse voices, especially those exploring intercultural narratives, can flourish.
+Provide a global platform where diverse voices, especially those exploring intercultural narratives can flourish.
 Our mission is to celebrate cinematic storytelling around migration, borders, social justice, indigenous heritage, and global issues while encouraging cross-cultural dialogue and promoting social change.
+We champion films that ignite conversations, celebrate diversity, and disrupt boundaries.

 Vision Statement:

-To become a leading international film festival that champions films exploring intercultural narratives, serving as a bridge between diverse cultures and regions, specially between Latin America, the U.S. but not limited to those areas only.
+To become a leading international film festival that champions films exploring intercultural narratives, and serving as a bridge between diverse cultures and regions.
 Through our hybrid model, we aim to foster global understanding, amplify diverse voices, and contribute to building a more inclusive film industry.

 Festival Goals:

-Offer bilingual (English & Spanish) programming, expanding to include Portuguese and indigenous languages to engage a broader audience.
+Language Accessibility: Multilingual programming, expanding to include indigenous languages to engage a broader audience.

 What are we looking for: